Currach: Relationship with the coracle

-The currach bears a close resemblance to the coracle, a similar circular rowboat used in Wales, and to the wide family of circular boats termed "coracles" common throughout South and Southeast Asia.
+The Irish word curach shares its etymology with the Welsh word corwg, also corwgl or cwrwgl, which has been adopted into English as coracle.
+In modern usage, the Irish currach does bear a close resemblance to the coracle, a similar circular boat used in parts of the UK, and to the wide family of circular boats termed "coracles" common throughout South and Southeast Asia, but there are subtle distinctions between them.
 These non-Irish coracles all ultimately trace their origin to the quffa, a round Iraqi riverboat dating to the 9th century BCE, or possibly even as early as the 2nd millennium BCE.
 The resemblances between the currach and the coracle and quffa are a coincidence, however.
 British ethnologist James Hornell, who studied the currach, coracle, and quffa extensively during the early 20th century, believes that the currach was developed independently of the coracle and quffa in a case of multiple invention.

 Sea-going currachs, c.
 17th century

-The construction and sailing of a seagoing curach of the 17th century – a hybrid of the skin-covered and plank-built boat – was depicted in some detail by an Englishman, Captain Thomas Phillips: "A portable vessel of wicker ordinarily used by the Wild Irish".
+The construction and sailing of a seagoing curach of the 17th century, a hybrid of the skin-covered and plank-built boat, was depicted in some detail by an Englishman, Captain Thomas Phillips: "A portable vessel of wicker ordinarily used by the Wild Irish".

 Though doubt has been cast on the accuracy of these sketches, they are detailed and represent a valid development of the ocean-going currach.
 The vessel is some twenty feet long: it possesses a keel and a rudder, with a ribbed hull and a mast amidship.
 Because of the keel, the craft is shown as being constructed from the bottom up.
 A covering (presumably of animal hides) was added, the sides being supported by rods in the interval.

 The mast is supported by stays and by double shrouds on each side, the latter descending to an external shelf functioning as a chainwale.
 The forestay is shown as passing over a small fork above the yardarm, which supports a square sail: a branch is tied to the mast-top.
 The stern is surmounted by double half-hoops which could support a covering.

 The sketches by Phillips imply that such a vessel was common in his day.
 The keel would improve the handling of the boat but the hull would remain flexible.